Checkio-Game-Missions/checkio-empire-triangle-angles/info/short.md

-The most facets of crystals are triangle.
+Discover the angles of a triangle.
-Looks like we should learn more about this figure.